SliceJosiah/MXDOcean/README.md

 # -| MXDOcean |-

 KDE Plasma's 'Ocean' sound theme, re-interpreted from the original project files using the Korg Minilogue XD synthesizer.

 Currently, I have not yet worked on this.
 This is just going to be a fun little musical project.
-I don't know how exactly to ompimise the sounds for use with Plasma
+I don't yet know how exactly to ompimise the sounds for use with Plasma but I'll see if it's possible with the branches from the original repo.

+This will be recorded and edited using Reaper, potentially eliminating some of the original problems caused by LMMS?
+(I used it for years, I know how munted it can be)

+# Original README:

 # Ocean Sound Theme